abhishekanand/data-512-a2/README.md

 **Uzbekistan  and  North  Korea** are  present in both  10 lowest-ranked countries in terms of number of politician articles as a proportion of country population  10 highest-ranked countries in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country .

+Above outcome just focused on top 10 and bottom 10 .
+This data set has been collected from only English Wikipedia which undermines the effectiveness of Analysis on Global base.